 An issue with QLGA is that the quantum state collapses due to measurements performed during each time step, requiring re-encoding.
 However, we should allow the qubits to explore more complex states to achieve truly quantum computation.
 Furthermore, measurement on superconducting quantum computers can typically take an order of magnitude longer than gate times, adding significant time to the algorithm~\citep{QuantumAI}.
-Thus, the goal is to eliminate repeated initialization of the quantum state and repeated measurements, which destroy the quantum superposition and entanglement.
+Thus, the goal is to eliminate repeated initialization of the quantum state and repeated measurements.

 We attempted a unitary transformation using random rotations to reset the qubit relative phases after each time step.
 However, this random phase kicking leads to dephasing, where the expected value of the off-diagonal elements of the density matrix decay to zero with time~\citep{nielsenQuantumComputationQuantum2010}.
 Therefore, a different approach is needed.